markusfisch/SwipeImageView/README.md

 ### Manually

-If you prefer your repositories to be self-reliant, just copy the `swipeimageview` folder into your project root and add it as a subproject to `settings.gradle`:
+If you prefer your repositories to be self-reliant, just copy the `swipeimageview` folder (and `scalingimageview` from [here][scalingimageview]) into your project root and add them as subprojects to `settings.gradle`:

-	include ':app', ':swipeimageview'
+	include ':app', ':swipeimageview', ':scalingimageview'

-And to the dependencies block of your `app/build.gradle`:
+Add `swipeimageview` to the dependencies block of your `app/build.gradle`:

 	dependencies {
 		compile project(':swipeimageview')
+	}

+And replace the `com.github.markusfisch:ScalingImageView...` entry in `swipeimageview/build.gradle` with the local subproject:

+	dependencies {
+		compile project(':scalingimageview')
 	}

 How to use